General Terms & Conditions

 INTRODUCTION

-By means of this Schedule 1, Cheqroom (hereinafter “Cheqroom” or the “Processor”) and the Customer (hereinafter the “Customer”, the “Controller” or “you”) whish to lay down their rights and obligations with respect to the processing of Personal Data.
-The Controller and the Processor will be referred together as the “Parties” and individually as a “Party” hereafter.
+By means of this Schedule 1, Cheqroom (hereinafter the “Processor”) and the Customer (hereinafter the “Controller”) wish to lay down their rights and obligations with respect to the processing of Personal Data.
+The Controller and the Processor will be referred together as the “Parties” and individually as a “Party”.

 These provisions form an integral part of the GT&Cs.

-In the event of a contradiction between the provisions of this DPA and the Agreement (including the GT&Cs), this DPA shall prevail as to its subject matter.
+In the event of a contradiction between the provisions of this DPA and the GT&Cs, this DPA shall prevail.
 This DPA supersedes all previous agreements regarding the processing of Personal Data and data protection.

 ARTICLE 1: SUBJECT-MATTER OF THE AGREEMENT

-For the execution of the Agreement, the Controller wishes to entrust the Processor with the processing of Personal Data.
-The Processor shall process the Personal Data in name of and on behalf of the Controller.
+1.1 Subject matter.
+For the execution of the Agreement, the Controller wishes to entrust the Processor with the processing of Personal Data, more specifically Personal Customer Data.
+The Processor shall process the Personal Customer Data in name of and on behalf of the Controller.

 1.2 The Processor performs the Professional Services in accordance with the provisions of this DPA.

 1.7 Purposes, Nature and Legal Basis of the Processing.
-The Processor shall only process the Personal Data to ensure a good performance of the SaaS-Platform and the Professional Services as part of the Agreement in accordance with the provisions of this DPA.
-By extension, the Processor may use the Personal Data during the Agreement solely for its own internal purposes to further improve its SaaS-platform and Professional Services and to monitor the performance and stability of CHEQROOM, taking into account the GDPR principle of data minimization.
+The Processor shall only process the Personal Customer Data to ensure a good performance of the Services as part of the Agreement in accordance with the provisions of this DPA.
+By extension, the Processor may use the Personal Customer Data during the Agreement solely for its own internal purposes to further improve its Services and to monitor the performance and stability of the Platform, taking into account the principle of data minimization.
+“Standard Contractual Clauses” means the standard contractual clauses for the transfer of personal data to third countries issued by the European Commission on 4 June 2021 pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council.

 ARTICLE 2: DURATION OF THE PROCESSING